MateoVrooman/CIS371-SemesterProject/Docs/Application-Architecture.md

 ### Pages

-- /login: Start here, create an account or login.
+- /login: Log in to existing account.
+- /register: Create an account.
 - /dashboard: Landing page, gives a summary of recent workouts and races, upcoming practices, and messages.
 - /workouts: Athletes log workouts with the workoutForm which sends data to firestore.
 - /training-plans: Coaches can manage training plans here and assign workouts.
 Athletes can view the training plan created by the coach.